goncaloroque30/GRAPE-Docs/docs/Application.md

 | Latitude         | &#10003;  | -90 &#8804; x &#8804; 90        |          |
 | Center Longitude |           | -180 &#8804; x &#8804; 180      |          |
 | Center Latitude  |           | -90 &#8804; x &#8804; 90        |          |

-On import error: does not add the RNP step.

 #### Flights